rjdpX/IBM-Computer-Vision/Week 1 [ Introduction to Computer Vision ]/README.md

 # Introduction to Computer Vision

 Here we see a general introduction to Computer Vision, learning how machines actually see the world and process the data in their understandable format.

-The exercise files and the solutions is be available here.
+The exercise files and the solutions is available here.
 Feel free to check out.
 Thanks.

 ## Authors
 Connect with Rajdeep: